 Welcome to Year 1!

-Year 1 is made up of 1LS with Mrs Stack, Mrs Leyland, Mrs Yates and 1R with Miss Roberts and Mrs Maddocks.
-We are also very lucky to have Amber and Mrs Crockett who will also be working with both classes across this year.
+Year 1 is made up of 1LS with Mrs Stack, Mrs Leyland, Mrs Yates and 1R with Miss Roberts and Mrs Maddocks on Mondays-Thursdays and Mrs Harrison on a Friday.
 On this page we will try our best to keep you informed of everything going on in Year 1.
 For more information about our topics and how you can help your child please see our Year One curriculum page.

 Click HERE for our teacher stories page

 Happy New Year!

 We are getting back into the swing of things in year 1 and our topic to start off the new year is 'The Wonderful World of Julia Donaldson!'.
 We will be looking at many of her stories such as Stickman, Zog and many others and basing our learning around them.
 Homework this week was sent home in book bags on Tuesday.
 It is a weather diary sheet for the children to complete for the week and it is to be handed back in on Tuesday 25th January (there will be not homework set on Purple Mash this week).

 Unfortunately, covid is still causing disruption, so, if you are at home isolating or have covid (but are well enough) then at the bottom of the page is some work for your child to complete which links to what we are doing in school.
 Or you can access Twinkl Go and input the pin (which is: LK6847 ) to access some work online.

 This week saw the first session of the 'Singing and Signing' club in Tuesday lunch time which is being delivered by Mrs Smith in Year 3.
 The children who did decide to participate had a lot of fun singing familiar songs and adding British Sign Language signs to them.